nclv/ensimag-oprf/go/README.md

 See [the vercel.json configuration file](https://vercel.com/docs/cli#project-configuration/), [CDN caching](https://vercel.com/docs/concepts/edge-network/caching).

 Issue when doing the finalization because of the [architecture](https://vercel.com/docs/concepts/functions/conceptual-model).
 The public key change at each request so the evaluation returned by the server correspond to a different public key that the key queried from `/api/request_public_keys`.
-The public key is not used when generating a request or blinding the inputs so we could send the public key with the response of `/api/evaluate`.
-We only need to have the correct suiteID (chosen by the client) when initializing the client.
+The public key is not used when generating a request or blinding the inputs, so we could send the public key with the response of `/api/evaluate`.
+We then update the verifiable client's public key before the finalization.
+This step is only needed in verifiable mode as no public key is needed for the finalization in base mode.

 ---